Breaking News

 I called Hakim.

-“The situation is extremely bad here,” he said.
+“The situation is extremely bad here,” he answered.
 He was worried about his wife and children.
 He asked me to please contact my Army friends who could be in a position to help.
 I did.
 They, too, were being inundated with pleas.

 My phone logs from those days show call after call from Afghanistan – some from people who now are safe, and others from people I never heard from again.